mayavenkatraman/fb-2-feb1/README.md

 and a scroll view that contains an image view for the content of the tab.
 Hide the navigation bar of each navigation controller.
-DONE 3.Scrollable views: Since you have to set the content size of the scroll view in code, you have to create a custom view controller for each screen (e.g., FeedViewController, MessagesViewController, etc)
+DONE 3.Scrollable views: Since you have to set the content size of the scroll view in code, you have to create a custom view controller for each screen (e.g., FeedViewController, MessagesViewController, etc) [DONE request page]
 3. Scroll ViewsFor the FeedViewController, add an additional image view that contains the compose buttons for status, photos, and check ins.
 [DONE]

-Summary for this section: All set up is done.
-Cant get anything to scroll :(

 4. Story Detail View : Add a invisible button to the Thrillist post that takes you to a detail page.
 DONE
 4. Story Detail View: The Thrillist Detail View Controllers, should have an image view for the custom navigation bar,